 - Have the citation or summons translated into the appropriate language (e.g. Spanish if serving a party in Mexico).

-- An original and copy of the English version and the translated version of the petition/complaint, citation, and Request for Service Abroad must be sent to the appropriate Central Authority.
+- An original and a copy of the English version and the translated version of the petition/complaint, citation, and Request for Service Abroad must be sent to the appropriate Central Authority.
 Each signatory country to the Hague Service Convention has a designated Central Authority that handles foreign service requests.
-You can find the Central Authority for each country here.

 - After sending the appropriate documents, you’ll need to wait for a response, which can take several months.
 Typically, the Central Authority will send a “return of service” to the District Clerk where you filed the case, so you may need to periodically check with the District Clerk to see if they have received anything.